-- Loads the STREAMS module and pushes it on the device stream, feeding the shmiq multiplexor. - Sends device controls from a file in /usr/lib/X11/input/config having the same name as the module. - Asks the device (module) to describe itself, including the X name of the device. - Processes X init controls from a file in /usr/lib/X11/input/config having the X name of the device.
+- Loads the STREAMS module and pushes it on the device stream, feeding the shmiq multiplexer. - Sends device controls from a file in /usr/lib/X11/input/config having the same name as the module. - Requests a description of the device (module), including the X name of the device. - Processes X init controls from a file in /usr/lib/X11/input/config having the X name of the device.